Attune Flow Cytometer Configurator: UX Design of a Scientific Tool

 In Q4 2022, Pulumi set out to redesign its “About” page—transforming it from a static, generic section into a more authentic and engaging representation of the company’s mission, culture, and people.
 The goal was to better serve prospective customers, partners, and talent through clearer messaging and a more intentional user experience.

 As the sole designer on the project, I worked closely with Product Marketing to clarify audience needs and page objectives.
-From there, I led the content strategy, information architecture, wireframing, and prototyping—shaping a layout that could scale with the company and effectively guide users through Pulumi’s story.
+From there, I led content strategy, information architecture, wireframing, and prototyping—shaping a layout scalable with the company that effectively guides users through Pulumi’s story.

 The original About page lacked essential storytelling.
 It didn’t communicate Pulumi’s mission, values, or history—and the visual presentation failed to reflect the personality of the company.
 Employee photos, once used to humanize the brand, had become unsustainable to maintain as the team scaled.